ashwinsdk/project-xylen/docs/QUICKSTART.md

 ## Getting Help

-For detailed setup instructions see DOCUMENTATION.md
+For detailed setup instructions see the main README.md

 For VM setup see VM_SETUP.md

-For testing see ci/run_tests.sh